-Apple sues Samsung over its Galaxy phones and tablets [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Apple sues Samsung over its Galaxy phones and tablets [UPDATED]Alex Wagner - Editorial Director of News and Content

 Apple and Samsung may be business partners, with the former using some of the latter's processors in its products, but that hasn't stopped Apple from suing the South Korean electronics company.
 Apple filed a lawsuit against Samsung last Friday, alleging that Sammy's Galaxy devices, like the Galaxy S, Epic 4G, and various Galaxy Tabs, "copy" the iPhone and iPad.
 The following statement is an excerpt from the suit:

 "Rather than innovate and develop its own technology and a unique Samsung style for its smart phone products and computer tablets, Samsung chose to copy Apple's technology, user interface and innovative style in these infringing products."